The Most Amazing Calistoga Wineries

 One of the days of our winery adventures we drove around in this incredible van courtesy of Beau Wine Tours.
 The van was spectacular with bucket seats, water for guests, multiple charging stations (a must when you’re on your phones and cameras endlessly on a media trip).
 If you’re looking for transportation in Napa Valley check out Beau Wine Tours.

-A huge thank you to the Calistoga WineGrowers, Visit Calistoga and The Solage Resort for hosting me during this amazing Media trip.
-I had such a fun time learning about your rich winemaking region in addition to your lovely restaurants, the spectacular Solage Resort and more!
+A huge thank you to the Calistoga WineGrowers, Visit Calistoga, and The Solage Resort for hosting me.
+Honestly, I had an amazing Media trip to see some of these Calistoga Wineries.
+Plus, I had such a fun time learning about your rich winemaking region.
+Not to mention all the lovely restaurants, the spectacular Solage Resort, and more!